How to Read a Skincare Label Without Getting Confused

 Comedogenic Ingredients

-If you have oily or acne-prone skin, avoid ingredients known to clog pores, such as:
+If you have oily or blemish-prone skin, some ingredients may feel heavy for oily skin, such as:

 How to Decode Ingredient Concentration

-Brands rarely list the exact percentages of each ingredient unless it’s an active.
+Brands rarely list the exact percentages of each ingredient unless it’s an ingredient.
 But you can make educated guesses.

 Tips:

-Also look for products that list the percentage of actives.
+Also, look for products that list the percentage of ingredients.
 This transparency is a good sign of quality and honesty.
+Once you grasp how to read a skincare label, you’ll see that the top 5 ingredients are where the magic happens.

 Here’s the truth behind common buzzwords: